Driving in Uganda: Tips & Information

 - Beware of potholes.
 They damage the car if you hit them and can cause a flat tire.

-- Always put on your central lock when driving in the city and bigger towns.
-Do not leave valuables in your car unattended.
+- Always lock your car when driving through a city or bigger town.
+Also, make sure not to leave valuables in your car unattended.

 - Always park in a secured area.
-In case you're spending the night at some local hostel in a town, make sure they have a secure car park on their property.
+Should you be spending the night at a local town hostel, make sure they have a secure car park available on their property.

 - Avoid driving at night.
-The potholes are difficult to see and approaching traffic uses blinding high-beams.
+Potholes are difficult to see in the dark and approaching traffic uses blinding high beams.

 There are no off-limit areas when driving in Uganda.
 However, hiring a Hilux or Landcruiser is required for travel to Kidepo and Karamoja.
 The RAV4 is not geared for the road conditions in these areas.

-If you want to do a multiple country road trip, you do need to let us know in advance as we have to arrange a COMESA card, an extension of the car insurance for your vehicle.
-Without our consent you are not allowed to cross the border and you are not insured for any damage.
-Please contact us for more information.
+If you want to cross the border and do a multiple-country road trip, you do need to let us know in advance as we have to arrange a COMESA card, which is an extension of the car insurance for your vehicle.
+This is an option you can select in our bookings form.
+Without our consent, you are not allowed to cross the border and you are not insured for any damage.

-Our cars for hire in Uganda are comprehensively insured against damage as a result of accident or fire, and third party liability to property and bodily injury due to a car accident.
-Personal injury and possessions are not covered, and fall under your medical and travel insurance.
+Our rental cars in Uganda are comprehensively insured against damage due to accident or fire, and third-party liability due to a car accident.
+Personal injury and possessions are not covered and fall under your medical and travel insurance.

-- single vehicle incidents or rollover (these are considered a result of reckless driving);
+- single vehicle incidents or rollovers (these are considered a result of reckless driving);

-- damage to the vehicle is caused by lack of proper care/maintenance of the vehicle;
+- damage to the vehicle caused by lack of proper care/maintenance of the vehicle;

 - driving under the influence of drugs or alcohol;